 - (1) Duty to Clients.
 The transfer or removal of a case to the District of Kansas does not relieve attorneys who appeared in the other court of their obligations to their clients. - (2) Attorneys Admitted in this Court.
 Attorneys admitted to practice in this court will be entered as attorneys of record in the action in this court. - (3) Attorneys Not Admitted in this Court.
-Within 21 days of the removal or transfer, attorneys not admitted to practice in this court must, within 21 days of the removal or transfer, either: - (A) obtain admission to practice in this court, if eligible;
+Within 21 days of the removal or transfer, Aattorneys not admitted to practice in this court must, within 21 days of the removal or transfer, either: - (A) obtain admission to practice in this court, if eligible;

 - (B) associate with an attorney admitted to practice in this court, who must move to admit the attorney not admitted to practice in this court in accordance with D. Kan.
 Rule 83.5.4; or - (C) move to withdraw in accordance with D. Kan.
 Rule 83.5.5. - (fe) Exhibits to Pleadings or Papers.
 Bulky or voluminous materials should not be filed in their entirety or incorporated by reference unless the court finds the materials essential and grants leave to file them.
 The court may strike any pleading or paper filed in violation of this rule. - (gf) Certificates of Service.
-Certificates If a certificate of service of papers pursuant to is required under Fed.
+If a certificate of service is required under Fed.
 R. Civ.
-P. 5(d) it must state: - (1) the name and address of the attorney or party served; - (2) the capacity in which such person was served (i.e., as attorney for plaintiff or a particular defendant); - (3) the manner of service; and - (4) the date of service.
+P. 5(d), it such cCertificates of service of papers pursuant to Fed.
+R. Civ.
+P. 5(d) must state: - (1) the name and address of the attorney or party served; - (2) the capacity in which such person was served (i.e., as attorney for plaintiff or a particular defendant); - (3) the manner of service; and - (4) the date of service.

-SCOPE OF ELECTRONIC FILING
+RULE 5.4.1 SCOPE OF ELECTRONIC FILING

 - (a) In General.
 As authorized by Fed.
 R. Civ.
 P. 5(d)(3), the court will accept for filing all documents submitted, signed, or verified by electronic means that comply with procedures established by the court. - (b) Electronic Filing Requirement.
 All civil cases are assigned to the Electronic Filing System unless the court orders otherwise.
-All petitions, motions, memoranda of law, or other pleadings and documents filed in a case assigned to the Electronic Filing System must be filed electronically unless: - (1) otherwise permitted in these rules; - (2) otherwise permitted in the Administrative Procedures Guide; or - (3) unless otherwise authorized by the court. - (c) Administrative Procedures Guide.
-The Administrative Procedures Guide authorized by D. Kan.
-Rule 5.4.13 governs the filing of initial papers, including the complaint, and the issuance and service of the summons. - (d) Cases Pending on March 3, 2003.
-All civil cases that were pending on March 3, 2003, have a two-part file consisting of: - (1) a conventional paper file containing documents filed before March 3, 2003; and - (2) an electronic file containing documents filed on or after March 3, 2003.
+All petitions, motions, memoranda of law, or other pleadings and documents filed in a case assigned to the Electronic Filing System must be filed electronically unless: - (1) otherwise permitted in these rules; or - (2) otherwise permitted in the Administrative Procedures Guide; - (3) unless otherwise authorized by the court. - (c) Administrative Procedures Guide.
+The Administrative Procedures Guide-authorized by D. Kan.
+Rule 5.4.13-governs the filing of initial papers, including the complaint, and the issuance and service of the summons. - (d) Cases Pending on March 3, 2003.
+All civil cases that were pending on March 3, 2003, have a two-part file consisting of: - (1) a conventional paper file containing documents filed before March 3, 2003; and (2) an electronic file containing documents filed on or after March 3, 2003.

-ELIGIBILITY, REGISTRATION, PASSWORDS
+RULE 5.4.12 ELIGIBILITY, REGISTRATION, PASSWORDS

-(a) In General.
-Attorneys admitted to the bar of this court including those admitted pro hac vice and pro se parties may Registration Requirements.
-An electronic filer must register as a Filing UsersUser of the court's Electronic Filing System. (b) Registration Requirements.
-Registration is in a , using the form prescribed by the clerk andthat requires the Filing User's name, address, telephone number, and email address.
+(a) In General: Registration Requirements.
+Attorneys admitted to the bar of this court including those admitted pro hac vice and pro se parties may register as An electronic filer must register as a Filing Users of the court's Electronic Filing System, using the form prescribed by the clerk that (b) Registration Requirements.
+Registration is in a form prescribed by the clerk and requires the Filing User's name, address, telephone number, and email address.
 If the registrant is an attorney, he or she must also provide a declaration that the attorney is either admitted to the bar of this court or has been admitted pro hac vice.